A Myth of Devotion | Louise Glück on love and oppression

 The mythological setting is already in the title of the collection that contains A Myth of Devotion, Averno.
 Glück published it in 2006, when she had already won the Pulitzer Prize for Poetry (1993) and gained the title of Poet Laureate in the USA (2003).
 The epigraph introduces the reader to the world that builds Glück’s lines: “Averno.
 Ancient name Avernus.
 A small crater lake, ten miles west from Naples, Italy; regarded by the ancient Romans as the entrance to the underworld”.

-For this journey to the underworld, a metaphor of the hell everyone experiences in life, Glück chose a specific guide: Persephone.
-She appears in four poems: Persephone the Wanderer (I), A Myth of Innocence, A Myth of Devotion and Persephone the Wanderer (II).
+For this journey to the underworld, a metaphor for the hell everyone experiences in life, Glück chose a specific guide: Persephone.
+She appears in four poems: Persephone the Wanderer (I), A Myth of Innocence, A Myth of Devotion, and Persephone the Wanderer (II).

-According to the myth, Persephone was the daughter of Zeus and Demeter, the goddess of agriculture and harvest, and an overprotective mother who kept all men away from her daughter.
-The god of death and the king of the underworld, Hades – brother of Zeus – fell in love with Persephone and abducted her while she was gathering flowers, bursting through a cleft in the earth and dragging her with him in hell.
+According to the myth, Persephone was the daughter of Zeus and Demeter, the goddess of agriculture and harvest, and an overprotective mother who kept all men from her daughter.
+The god of death and the king of the underworld, Hades – brother of Zeus – fell in love with Persephone and abducted her while she was gathering flowers, bursting through a cleft in the earth and dragging her with him into hell.
 Demeter, desperate to take her back, began a negotiation with Hades full of tricks and frauds.
 Neither of them wanted to give her up.
-At the end, Zeus decided that Persephone would spend half months with her husband in the underworld and the other half with her mother on Olympus.
-With this myth, the Greeks gave an explanation for the alternation of seasons.
+In the end, Zeus decided that Persephone would spend half a year with her husband in the underworld and the other half with her mother on Olympus.
+With this myth, the Greeks explained the alternation of seasons.

 A deceptive sympathy